eManPrague/frui.ts/packages/screens/README.md

 1. Whenever a `ScreenBase` is activated.
 2. When a `ConductorBaseWithActiveChild` does not have an active child.

 You might notice that point 1 would cause problems when activating a parent conductor with already present active child (because both get activated).
-To handle that, there is a property `canBeNavigationActiveScreen` and function `notifyNavigationChanged()` in `ScreenBase`.
+To handle that, there is a property `canBeNavigationActiveScreen` in `ScreenBase`.
 The property is used as a flag if the actual `onScreenChanged` should be called.
 For example in `ConductorBaseWithActiveChild`, it is implemented as this:

 ```ts
 get canBeNavigationActiveScreen() {